mavlink/mavlink-devguide/en/protocol/landing_target.md

 A multicopter or VTOL system can use the message to land with far greater positional accuracy than provided by conventional GPS
 (GPS provides position within several meters while a landing-target system might reasonably provide centimetre-level precision landing).

-Positioning system might typically consist of an onboard companion computer with a vision system that can detect a light beacon or target image.
+A positioning system might typically consist of an onboard companion computer with a vision system that can detect a light beacon or target image.
 Radio beacons and different types of visual markers and tags are also supported.